 Other risk factors that are not as well proven include:

-• Longstanding high blood pressure
+- Long standing high blood pressure

 - History of head trauma

-• Female gender
+- Female gender

 There are two types of AD — early onset and late onset.

 - In early onset AD, symptoms first appear before age 60.
 Early onset AD is much less common than late onset.
 However, it tends to progress rapidly.
 Early onset disease can run in families.
 Several genes have been identified.

 The cause of AD is not entirely known, but is thought to include both genetic and environmental factors.
 A diagnosis of AD is made when certain symptoms are present, and by making sure other causes of dementia are not present.

 The following changes are more common in the brain tissue of people with AD:

 - “Neurofibrillary tangles” (twisted fragments of protein within nerve cells that clog up the cell)

 - “Neuritic plaques” (abnormal clusters of dead and dying nerve cells, other brain cells, and protein)

 - “Senile plaques” (areas where products of dying nerve cells have accumulated around protein).

 When nerve cells (neurons) are destroyed, there is a decrease in the chemicals that help nerve cells send messages to one another (called neurotransmitters).
 As a result, areas of the brain that normally work together become disconnected.

+The symptoms progress with Alzheimer’s Disease stages.
 Dementia symptoms include difficulty with many areas of mental function, including: